 So, if you’re ready for a fast, perfect pie crust, try this 5-minute pie crust recipe as your go-to pie recipe.
 You’ll have a share-worthy pie every single time.

 Do you need to bake for any upcoming holidays?
 Do you have last-minute dinner guests and want to impress with a festive dessert?
 (Try a sheet pan turkey dinner to start!)
 Are you thinking of picking up a pre-made treat?

 Well, don’t go out of your way to stop at the bakery.
 In the time it takes to run to the store, you can make this deliciously flaky pie crust!
 It will turn out absolutely guest-ready and delicious with minimal effort.

 See the yummy pie crust in the photo above?
 Do you see all those flaky layers?
 I bet you didn’t think you could achieve those delicious layers of flakiness with 5-minute pie dough!
 But I promise this is a no-fail recipe that even novice home bakers will have success with!

 What’s the Secret to a Never Fail Crust?

 I've heard all kinds of secrets to flaky pie crust—vodka, lard, you name it.
 But you don't need unique ingredients for perfect pie crust.

-The secret to flaky pie dough is to keep it chilled at all times.
-You need to work quickly, using very cold butter and ice water.
+The secret to the flakiest, easiest pie dough is to keep it COLD!
+Chill the dough at ALL times.
+Cold pie dough means you need to work quickly, using very cold butter and ice water.

-Of course, you should choose whatever filling your heart desires, but if you're looking to make a pretty darn delicious pie in as short a time possible, this is apple version is a great way to go!
+Of course, you should choose whatever filling your heart desires, but if you're looking to make a pretty darn delicious pie in as short a time possible, this apple version is a great way to go!